kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.4.0/getting-started/quick-start.md

 ### Use the npm package

 > From v1.4.0, rendered components' tags and class names will include the version number.<br>
-> Please read this [Version Conflicts Issue and Solution](../guides/version-conflicts-issue-solution) article for more information! <br>
+> Please read this [Version conflicts issue and solution](../guides/version-conflicts-issue-solution) article for more information! <br>

 1. Create a folder name `customization`, and move your root into the folder, then execute the following command: